dalia-maher/Logs-Analysis/README.md

 This project aims to build an internal reporting tool that will use information from the database to discover what kind of articles the site's readers like.
 It will run from the command line (it won't take any input from the user.
 Instead, it will connect to that database, use SQL queries to analyze the log data, and print out the answers to some questions.
 This project was done as a part of the Full Stack Web Developer Nanodegree on [Udacity](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004)

-### The analysis will answer these three questions:
+### The report analysis should answer these three questions:
 1. What are the most popular three articles of all time?
 2. Who are the most popular article authors of all time?
 3. On which days did more than 1% of requests lead to errors?